knightVader/Banking_Engine/README.md

-# SDLC Bank Engine - Complete Banking Management System
+# SDFC Bank Engine - Complete Banking Management System

 This is a comprehensive C++ banking management system that simulates real-world banking operations.
 The system supports multiple user types (Customers and Managers) with different interfaces and functionalities.
 It provides both ATM operations and branch banking services with complete data persistence and security features.